 Labor & Birth

-- Laboring clients may have up to TWO labor support people with them.
+- Laboring clients may have up to THREE labor support people with them.
 This includes your partner, another family member, friend, doula, or a photographer.
 Children are allowed, and those 2 years and older must wear a mask.
 Children must be supervised by an adult who is not the laboring client.